SFCC99/CE880-Case-Study/README.md

 Clik on runtime, and then use the option run all.
 # Step 3
 Read the titles to understand each section and each graph.
+# PD:
+The cvs file is the data used in this case study